 Getting to the ground

-If you get off at Thornton Heath there's a Wetherspoons (the Flores Sandes) straight over the road from the station.
-It's not the best Spoons though, and you can be sure it'll get packed.
-A much better bet is the Railway Telegraph, which is just 50 yards down from the station.
-The pubs around Selhurst station are normally home fans only, which is a shame because one of them is a Shepherds Neane pub that gets good reviews.
+The pubs around Selhurst station are designated home fans only, which is a shame because one of them is a Shepherds Neane pub that gets good reviews.
 You should though be able to get in Selhurst Railway Club, which is out the 'back' door from the station and along the alleyway a bit.
-It'll probably cost you a couple of quid to get in, but once inside the beer will be pretty cheap.
-I'm not sure about around Norwood Junction, but I suspect they're basically home pubs, nothing special, or closed down.
-There is a Spoons reasonably close by, but again it gets mixed reviews at best.
+It'll probably cost you a couple of quid to get in, but once inside the beer and food are pretty cheap.
+I'm not sure about around Norwood Junction, but I suspect they're basically home pubs, and probably nothing special anyway.

 Other options are:

-- drink in the pubs around Kings Cross; you'd have to leave before 7 o'clock to make kick-off though
+- drink in the pubs around Kings Cross; you'd have to leave well before 2 o'clock to make kick-off though

-- find a pub around London Bridge (the Old Kings Head would be my suggestion) then jump on a train to Norwood Junction at the last minute
+- find a pub around London Bridge (the Old Kings Head would be my suggestion, although there's also Wetherspoon's The Pommelers Rest not too far away), then jump on a late train

 Kings Cross pub map